awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 # Provide Dataset Metadata to Training Jobs with an Augmented Manifest File<a name="augmented-manifest"></a>

 To include metadata with your dataset in a training job, use an augmented manifest file\.
-When using an augmented manifest file, your dataset must be stored in Amazon Simple Storage Service \(Amazon S3\) and you must configure your training job to use dataset stored there\.
-You specify the location and format of this dataset for one or more [ `Channel`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html)\.
+When using an augmented manifest file, your dataset must be stored in Amazon Simple Storage Service \(Amazon S3\), and you must configure your training job to use the dataset stored there\.
+You specify the location and format of this dataset for one or more [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html)\.
 Augmented manifests can only support Pipe input mode\.
-See the section, **InputMode** in [ `Channel`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html) to learn more about pipe input mode\.
+See the section, **InputMode** in [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html) to learn more about pipe input mode\.

 When specifying a channel's parameters, you specify a path to the file, called a `S3Uri`\.
-Amazon SageMaker interprets this URI based on the specified `S3DataType` in [ `S3DataSource`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_S3DataSource.html)\.
+Amazon SageMaker interprets this URI based on the specified `S3DataType` in [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_S3DataSource.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_S3DataSource.html)\.
 The `AugmentedManifestFile` option defines a manifest format that includes metadata with the input data\.
 Using an augmented manifest file is an alternative to preprocessing when you have labeled data\.
 For training jobs using labeled data, you typically need to preprocess the dataset to combine input data with metadata before training\.
 If your training dataset is large, preprocessing can be time consuming and expensive\.

 ## Augmented Manifest File Format<a name="augmented-manifest-format"></a>

 An augmented manifest file must be formatted in [JSON Lines](http://jsonlines.org/) format\.
 In JSON Lines format, each line in the file is a complete JSON object followed by a newline separator\.

 During training, SageMaker parses each JSON line and sends some or all of its attributes on to the training algorithm\.
-You specify which attribute contents to pass and the order in which to pass them with the `AttributeNames` parameter of the [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) API\.
+You specify which attribute contents to pass and the order in which to pass them with the `AttributeNames` parameter of the [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) API\.
 The `AttributeNames` parameter is an ordered list of attribute names that SageMaker looks for in the JSON object to use as training input\.

 For example, if you list `["line", "book"]` for `AttributeNames`, the input data must include the attribute names of `line` and `book` in the specified order\.
 For this example, the following augmented manifest file content is valid: